WordPress/gutenberg/docs/designers-developers/designers/block-design.md

 ### Block Description

 Every block should include a description in the “Block” tab of the Settings sidebar.
 This description should explain your block's function clearly.

-Keep it to a single sentence.
+Stick to a single imperative sentence with an action + subject format.
+Examples:

+- Start with the building block of all narrative.
+- Introduce new sections and organize content to help visitors (and search engines) understand the structure of your content.
+- Create a bulleted or numbered list.

 ![A screenshot of a short block description](https://raw.githubusercontent.com/WordPress/gutenberg/master/docs/designers-developers/designers/assets/block-descriptions-do.png)
 **Do:**